learn-co-curriculum/react-hooks-props-destructuring/README.md

 Now, whenever we omit the `posterSrc` prop, or if it's `undefined`, the `MovieCard` component will use this default value instead.
-That means we don't have to worry about not passing in a poster all the time — the component will take care of this for us!
+That means we don't have to worry about not passing in a poster all the time &mdash; the component will take care of this for us!

 For example, this version of our component would still display its default image, even though we aren't passing a prop of `posterSrc` from the parent